 In a world where 2.5 billion people are projected to have some degree of hearing loss by 2050 and over 1 billion young adults are at risk of permanent and avoidable hearing loss, it is essential that audiologists effectively communicate hearing and balance care information to consumers.1

-The Academy has prepared a wealth of Academy and external resources audiologists can share via their website and social media including:
+To help you reach consumers, the Academy has prepared a wealth of Academy and external resources audiologists can share via their website and social media including:

 Share Consumer-Friendly Content